 Applying to University

 Please read the guidelines below outlining the application process for Higher Education.
-The guidelines will hopefully steer you through the UCAS process and will outline the deadlines set by UCAS and Garth Hill.
+The guidelines will steer you through the UCAS process.

 2. Students will need to register with UCAS to begin their application.
-Students have been issued with a password to initially register on the UCAS system.
-Students should register by the given deadline.
+Students should apply by the given deadlines.
 They will be asked to give their own username and password which they will use each time they log on to UCAS.

 3. Students complete their application electronically on the UCAS website.